 - Let the dough rest for 10 minutes.

 - Repeat the stretch and fold and resting process up to 5 more times for a total of 7 stretch and folds (or as many as you are able).
 I have made great bread by just doing two stretch and folds.
 But remember, the more stretching and folding, the more gluten will develop, and the higher your bread will rise!

 - After the last stretch and fold cover the dough and allow it to double in size.
 This can take anywhere from 3-6 hours depending on starter strength and ambient temperature.

 - Prepare your banneton (proofing basket) with a coating of flour.
 My trick is to use sprouted wheat flour.
 Sprouted wheat does not develop gluten so it will keep the bread from sticking to the basket.
-Rice flour, buckwheat or other non glutenous flour can also be used.
+Rice flour, buckwheat, or other non-glutinous flour can also be used.